-2 To stop operation sooner, press the ON/OFF switch.

-To start/stop forced cooling using the indoor unit user interface

-1 Set the operation mode to cooling.

-For the procedure, refer to "To perform a test run" in the installation manual of the indoor unit.
+- 2 To stop operation sooner, press the ON/OFF switch. - 12.3.2 To start and stop forced cooling using the indoor unit user interface - 1 Set the operation mode to cooling.
+Refer to "To perform a test run" in the installation manual of the indoor unit.